 The beauty of his DBS device is—even when his meds are “off”—he still has about 70-75% mobility, compared to about 20% without the device (see the chart below).
 As you might imagine, this has been life-changing.
 (Editor’s note: That’s not a word I use lightly—I once wrote an article about getting braces as an adult and the magazine publisher wanted to edit it to have me say it was life-changing but I refused to put straighter teeth in that category.
 My teeth weren’t horrible to begin with and it was really more of a vanity thing.)

-For the first couple of days we were stunned—we kept waiting for Oskar to go “off” to the extent he had previously and it never happened.
-Well, actually it did one evening when we were going out to dinner.
-Oskar felt the familiar slowness associated with being truly “off” and we were both a bit depressed—thinking the results had been too good to be true—only to discover afterward that he had accidentally shut off the device.
+For the first couple of days we were stunned—we kept waiting for Oskar to go “off” to the extent he had previously on previous occasions and it never happened.
+Well, actually it did one evening…sort of.
+When we were out for dinner later the following weekend, Oskar felt the familiar slowness associated with being truly “off.”
+We were both a bit depressed about it—thinking the results had been too good to be true—only to discover when we got to our car that he had accidentally shut off the device.
 He pressed the on button and surged back to mobility.
 It was truly a miracle.

 Oskar and I realized over the next week or so that many things that had been difficult or impossible for him to do while “off” were, once again, on the table…such as:

 - Going to Target (invariably, if Oskar tried to go to Target while his meds were on, they’d crash on him just as he was needing to maneuver the checkout line/payment process)

 - Visiting his deceased mom’s elderly partner, Harold (see driving, above)

 - Riding a bike

 - Standing while waiting for a table at a restaurant